Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Experimental Results

-\textbf{User Study:} In addition to the automated evaluation, we also conducted a user study to evaluate retrieval effectiveness.
-The results are presented in Table~\ref{table:annotation}.
-We followed a pooling technique~\cite{jones1975report} to manually annotate a subset of the NCS dataset.
-More specifically, we randomly sampled a subset of 73 queries from NCS dataset and pooled results from three retrieval systems, one based on natural language (matching the question associated with the snippet in the NCS dataset with questions associated with the database snippets) and two based on source code structure (Aroma, Senatus).
-10 queries were the same for each annotator, to facilitate computation of the inter-annotator agreement.
-We then asked \textit{four} expert developers to answer the question \textit{Imagine you are programming the query code snippet, would you find the retrieved result useful for completing your programming task?}.
-The annotators were allowed to select a score on a scale of 1-5, with 1 indicating not useful and 5 indicating very useful.
-The grades were then normalized into binary label with min-max scaling and thresholding: a result is deemed useful if the normalized rating is higher than 0.5 and not useful if lower than 0.5.
-In total 1510 query-result snippet pairs were manually annotated, providing a rich dataset for evaluation\footnote{We will make these annotations public on acceptance of the paper.} The inter-annotator agreement (Kappa statistic~\cite{carletta-1996-assessing}) was 0.53, indicating a moderate agreement between the annotators, which is encouraging given the subjective nature and difficulty of the task.
+\textbf{Developer Study:} In addition to the automated evaluation described above, we also conducted a developer study to evaluate retrieval effectiveness.
+The study is designed to mimic the real-world application of code recommendation directly in developer’s integrated development environment (IDE).
+In this scenario, users highlight a section of code to query for a set of recommendations.
+We followed the pooling procedure~\cite{jones1975report} to gather a representative selection of retrieval results to rate from the NCS dataset.
+More specifically, we randomly sampled a subset of 103 queries from NCS dataset, pooled and anonymised the top 10 results for those queries from three retrieval systems, one based on natural language (matching the question associated with the snippet in the NCS dataset with questions associated with the database snippets) and two based on source code structure (Aroma, Senatus).
+We also excluded results that were retrieved by all three systems from the evaluation to avoid duplicated results.
+The developers were 5 software development professionals with Masters degrees in quantitative disciplines who had on average 7.2 years of industrial programming experience and 2 years of Java programming experience.
+Prior to rating the developers were given detailed instructions on the task illustrated by several examples.
+We asked the developers to rate on a five-point Likert scale ($1{-}5$, higher is better) the \emph{usefulness} of the code recommendations in terms of extending the query snippet with relevant functionality.
+For each query and for each retrieval system (presented in random order), the top results (excluding duplicates) from the pool for that query and retrieval system were shown in random order to the developers for rating.
+In total 2,856 query-result snippet pairs were rated by the developers.
+The results of this study are presented in Table~\ref{table:annotation} which shows the average ratings across the 5 developers in addition to the standard deviations.
+We found that the developers prefer the recommendations provided by Senatus in terms of usefulness compared to the two baseline systems.